madfam-io/plinto/compliance/policies/README.md

 ---

-*These policies form the foundation of Plinto's security governance framework and directly support SOC2 Type II audit requirements.*
+*These policies form the foundation of Janua's security governance framework and directly support SOC2 Type II audit requirements.*